warmcat/libwebsockets/README.test-apps.md

 [test-server.c](test-server/test-server.c) is all that is needed to use libwebsockets for serving both the script html over http and websockets.

+@section lwstsdynvhost Dynamic Vhosts

+You can send libwebsockets-test-server or libwebsockets-test-server-v2.0 a SIGUSR1 to toggle the creation and destruction of an identical second vhost on port + 1.

+This is intended as a test and demonstration for how to bring up and remove vhosts dynamically.

 @section wscl Testing websocket client support